ICE director: Undocumented immigrants 'should be afraid'

 "It needed to be said," Homan told CNN on the sidelines of a Central American prosperity and security conference.

-Homan's words in Congress sparked outrage from Democrats and immigration advocates, who have decried what they call fear-mongering in communities.
+Homan's similar words in Congress at a House appropriations subcommittee Tuesday sparked outrage from Democrats and immigration advocates, who have decried what they call fear-mongering in communities.
 Local law enforcement and officials have complained that the Trump administration's enforcement activities have harmed immigrant communities, making people afraid to go to school, seek medical attention and report crimes for fear of being deported.

 Homan said that the administration is prioritizing for arrest criminals, national security threats, individuals who reenter the country after being legally deported and those who have a final order for deportation.